Millbrook Exchange Park Stream Restoration

 - Clean Water Management Trust Fund

-This stream restoration project has been designed and environmental permit applications have been submitted to prepare for construction.
-The stream is being monitored by North Carolina State University's Stream Restoration Program during storm events for stormwater flow rate as well as sediment and pollutant concentrations.
-Studying the stream at this time will support and determine the project's effectiveness.
+This stream restoration project has been designed and permitted for construction to begin this summer.
+The stream is being monitored by North Carolina State University's Stream Restoration Program during rain storms to track:

 The project is being supported through grant funding provided by the Clean Water Management Trust Fund.